Seller’s Disclosure: Defined And Explained

-In many real estate transactions, the seller has to provide documentation to the buyer that discloses any issues with the property that the seller is aware of that could hinder the new owner’s enjoyment of the home.
-This is called a Seller’s Disclosure statement, and it’s also referred to as a Seller’s Disclosure form or a property disclosure statement.
+A seller’s disclosure is a document provided by the seller to the buyer.
+It discloses any issues with the property that the seller is aware of that could hinder the new owner’s enjoyment of the home.
+This is called a Seller’s Disclosure Statement and is required for many real estate transactions.
+You may also see this called a Seller’s Disclosure form or a property disclosure statement.

-The buyer typically receives a Seller’s Disclosure statement as part of the closing process.
-After their offer is accepted, they will be given a few days to review the information the seller has disclosed, and they can usually back out of the offer if any negative information about the property pops up.
+The buyer typically receives a Seller’s Disclosure Statement as part of closing.
+Once your offer is accepted, you have a few days to review the information the seller disclosed.
+Then, you can usually back out of the offer if unknown negative information is revealed.
 This may depend on local law and provisions in your purchase agreement.

 Who Determines The Requirements For A Seller’s Disclosure?

-What Information Can Be Included In A Seller’s Disclosure Statement?
+What Information Is Included In A Seller’s Disclosure Statement?

-There is a substantial amount of important information that can be featured in a Seller’s Disclosure statement.
+There is a substantial amount of important information that can be outlined in a Seller’s Disclosure statement.
 Let’s discuss some of the most common categories.

 Repairs Made And Repairs Needed

-In addition to discussing renovations or remodeling projects that have been completed, Seller’s Disclosure statements often contain a report of all of the repairs that have previously been made on a given property, like damage to the roof or cracks in the foundation.
-They also, very importantly, can disclose the current condition of the property, including all of the existing damage in or around the home that’s in need of repair.
+In addition to discussing renovations or remodeling projects that have been completed, Seller’s Disclosure statements often contain a report of all of the repairs that have previously been made on a given property.
+This information can include the history of:

 Property Defects And Threats To Homeowner Safety

 Another important set of disclosures that tend to be made in a seller’s statement are any issues with the property that could pose a threat to the safety of its new tenants.
-For example, if the home is built in an area that is prone to floods, earthquakes, sinkholes or other natural disasters, it’s important for new homeowners to be made aware so that they can prepare with the proper insurance or action plans.
+Some examples are homes built in areas with common hazards such as:

-If a given real estate property is lacking an appliance or home system that would be considered “essential” for a typical modern-day resident, like a furnance or a water heater, some sellers would be obligated to disclose that information in their statement.
+If a given real estate property is lacking a home system that would be considered “essential” for a typical modern-day residence, like a furnace or water heater, that would typically be included in the Seller’s Disclosure.
+If the home is missing a key feature, like an appliance, some locations obligate the seller to disclose that information in their statement as well.